string-theorist/coalesce/README.md

 # Uninstalling

-- Simply navigate to your Among Us folder and delet the following folders and files:
+- Simply navigate to your Among Us folder and delete the following folders and files:
   - ***BepInEx*** folder
   - ***mono*** folder
   - ***doorstop_config.ini*** file